+Gym Uniform

-Hair and Jewelry Exaggerated haircuts and hair dyed to unnatural colors is unacceptable.
-Jewelry should be consistent with the Philosophy of Personal Appearance d) Gym Uniform - Girls and Boys - All students are required to wear regulation gym strip: black S.T.A. shorts, Grey S.T.A.
-T-shirt, white athletic socks, running shoes.
-Outerwear consists of black P.E.
-(Physical Education) S.T.A. sweat pants, grey P.E. sweatshirt, or S.T.A.
-Team sweatshirts and/or pants in any school colors of grey, red or black.
+All students are required to wear regulation gym strip: black STA. shorts, grey STA t-shirt, white athletic socks, and athletic footwear.
+Outerwear consists of black PHE (Physical Health Education) STA sweat pants, grey PHE sweatshirt, or STA team sweatshirts and/or pants in any school colors of grey, red or black.

-e) Spirit Days (non-dress code days)
+Spirit Days (non-dress code days)

-On Spirit days which are held periodically, students are expected to dress modestly and in good taste, according to the theme set for the day.
-The school administration reserves the right to send home students who are not dressed appropriately.
+On spirit days which are held periodically, students are expected to dress modestly and in good taste, according to the theme set for the day.
+Students who are not dressed appropriately may be sent home to change.

-4. Student Misconduct - When students make errors in judgment we expect students to take responsibility for their actions.
+4. Student Misconduct

+When students make errors in judgment, we expect students to take responsibility for their actions.
 The consequences for lying will, in most cases, be much more serious than for the misconduct itself.
 Below is a non-exhaustive list of some common errors.
-These are defined as either misconduct or a serious misconduct.
+These are defined as either misconduct or serious misconduct.